LuizHNRQ/SignUp-and-Login/README.md

 ### How it works?

-It Validates the info in the fields using only **Vanilla Javascript** and Regular expression, than armazenates in the local storage for further atenps to login in the **Login.html** page.
+It Validates the info in the fields using only **Vanilla Javascript** and Regular expression, than armazenates in the local storage for further attempts to login in the **Login.html** page.

 ### How it's storage the infos?